Beansak/Ticket-System/README.md

 ### Email

 In the file config/email.json you have to config the email adress the notifications will be sent from.
+* Service
+* Your author user and password

+Choose a service like gmail, and create an author "user": "email adress for sending notifications",
+"pass": "secret password (get from google via two step verification)"

 ### Auth0